 Color grading helps avoid that.
 It keeps photos true to the real shade and makes a catalog feel consistent instead of messy.
 If someone scrolls through page after page or puts two products side by side, the colors should line up.
 If they don't, it just feels off.

 It also connects with branding.
 A sustainable fashion label might lean on warmer, earthy tones.
 A tech brand might go for cooler, sleeker shades.
 When that palette stays steady across all images, people start to recognize the brand instantly.
 And recognition matters, it gives buyers confidence that what they saw on the screen will actually match what shows up at their door.
+This is where professional image retouching plays a crucial role in maintaining that consistency.

-Dynamic Lighting Enhancement & Shadow Creation
+3. Dynamic Lighting Enhancement & Shadow Creation: Make Products Look Premium

 Lighting can directly make or break the imagination of how a product visually looks.
 Too dark, and the details vanish.
 Too bright, and the colors get blown out.
 Either way, the product doesn't look right.
 Dynamic lighting enhancement fixes that by balancing the exposure so the image feels natural and closer to what you'd see in real life.